snappier

 }

-As we can see, only a few lines of code are needed to compress and decompress data with the Snappy algorithm, quickly and efficiently.
+As we can see, it only takes a few lines of code to compress and decompress data with the Snappy algorithm, quickly and efficiently.